Normally every Arduino board is programmed via the serial interface.

 Serial.available()

-This checks whether new characters are contained in the Arduino's receive buffer.
-The receive buffer is a type of buffer in which received characters are stored until the Arduino's microcontroller has time to “take care” of the received characters.
+This checks whether new characters are contained in the receive buffer of the Arduino.
+The receive buffer is a kind of buffer in which received characters are stored until the microcontroller of the Arduino has time to "take care" of the received characters.

 This function is perfect to check if characters have been received which have to be evaluated now.
 The command does not tell us how many characters were received.
 It only says that at least one character is in the receive buffer.